vanbrandaos/.dotfiles/dotfiles-windows/README.md

 Those are my personal settings for my Windows' environments.
 Here I have a bit of PowerShell files for Windows, including common application installation through Chocolatey, and developer-minded Windows configuration defaults.

-*Note: This repository is built around how I use Windows, which is predominantly a host for a Linux VM.*
+*Note: This repository is built around how I use Windows, which just is OS System for host a Linux VM.*

 *About PowerShell:*